moderndatacompany/dataos.info/docs/interfaces/data_product_hub/discovery.md

 </center>

-## Get a Quick Glance of the Data Products
+## Get a quick glance of the Data Products

 For each Data Product displayed on the Data Products page, some basic information is shown on the Data Product card.
 The name of the Data Product, description, tier, and domain information can be viewed for each Data Product, while each one is categorized by use-case.